Code4HR/local-art-api/README.md

 local-art-api
 =============

-The API LocalArt uses, providing read and write access to Norfolk public art data on OpenStreetMap.
+The API which the LocalArt demo uses, providing read and write access to Norfolk public art data on OpenStreetMap.

 In Action
 ==========